WICG/attribution-reporting-api/EVENT.md

    header.
 For those requests the browser will permit trigger registration only.

-Note: the `Attribution-Reporting-Eligible` will be subject to the browser adding "GREASE" parameters, to ensure that servers use a spec compliant structured header parser.
+Note: the `Attribution-Reporting-Eligible` header will be subject to the browser adding "GREASE" parameters, to ensure that servers use a spec-compliant structured header parser.
 See [here](https://wicg.github.io/attribution-reporting-api/#example-1c153954) for an example.